CarlosReyesM/Group-A-social-media-project/README.md

 port: 5432 // this is default postgres port

-create new database with name `twitter` open query tool in the database and run `db.sql` content
+create new database with name `twitter` open query tool in the database and run `001_db.sql` content and all the other migrations files in order.

 # Initialize server